Opalexiss/geocode-test-app/README.md

 1. The app will process the CSV file and build its internal collection of addresses, preparing them to send to geocod.io.
 2. The hidden **#appDebugMode** input will be checked.
 If its value == 1, the app's debug mode will be enabled (displaying a message in the footer).
+3. If an API key has not been manually set through the console, the default key stored on line #31 of index.html file be used.
-3. The app will call geocode.io's LISTS endpoint and supply all of the loaded addresses as a single list for processing. geocod.io will return a List ID.
+4. The app will call geocode.io's LISTS endpoint and supply all of the loaded addresses as a single list for processing. geocod.io will return a List ID.
-4. These addresses will also be displayed in a table for reference.
+5. These addresses will be displayed in a table for reference.

 You can now click the **Get List Status and Display Results** button.